 Commercial Item Description

 Cleaning Industry Management Standard — Green Building certification

 Contract Line Item Number - specific line in contract pricing schedule identifying separate price or funding for contract requirements.

-Central Nonprofit Agency: There are the three Central Nonprofit Agencies designated by the U.S. AbilityOne Commission.
-To represent nonprofit agencies for the blind: National Industries for the Blind (NIB) and American Foundation for the Blind (AFB).
-To represent nonprofit agencies employing persons with other severe disabilities: SourceAmerica (Formerly NISH) 41 CFR 51-3.2.
+Central Nonprofit Agency: There are two Central Nonprofit Agencies designated by the U.S. AbilityOne Commission.
+National Industries for the Blind (NIB) represents nonprofit agencies for the blind, and SourceAmerica (formerly NISH) represents nonprofit agencies employing persons with other severe disabilities.

 AbilityOne Program funding fee that is the primary source of funding for CNAs (NIB and SourceAmerica).